 A long-standing research interest within my laboratory has been on the characterization of enzymes that derivatize the acyl chains of lipid substrates.
 The resulting products play important structural roles in the stabilization and fluidity of biological membranes and serve as precursors in the production of bioactive lipids.
 Altered production of these lipid messengers results in the dysregulation of physiological processes that contribute to the pathogenesis of diabetes, obesity, leukodystrophies, inflammation, and many cancers.
 Current targets include the membrane-associated cyclooxygenase and fatty acid dioxygenase enzymes, as well as integral membrane fatty acid hydroxylase and desaturase enzymes.

 We have also recently initiated collaborative studies to examine the structure-function relationships of novel virulence factors in Treponema denticola, one of the major virulent pathogens associated with chronic periodontitis.
 These pathogens have evolved complex mechanisms to evade host immune defenses, which allow them to thrive in the oral cavity.
-Our current focus is on the structural characterization of the cysteine protease TDE0362.
+Our current focus is on the structural characterization of sialidase and cysteine protease enzymes.